INXS: ARIA Awards

-INXS have won seven Australian Recording Industry Association (ARIA) Awards.
-The band were inducted into the ARIA Hall of Fame in 2001 alongside the Saints.
+INXS have won six Australian Recording Industry Association (ARIA) Awards.
+In addition, the band were inducted into the ARIA Hall of Fame in 2001 alongside the Saints.
 The induction recognised their achievement of a "significant body of recorded work" and that they "had a cultural impact within Australia".
 INXS have won six other ARIA Awards, including three for 'Best Group' in 1987, 1989 and 1992.